 The majority of the Coyote Trail is fast smooth singletrack that follows shallow canyons, going up one then down another.
 Eventually you hit some more technical climbing.
 There's one intersection of to watch out for - it appears that you should go straight, but that is trail 5620 (?), instead turn left to stay on the Coyote Trail.
-This trail eventually terminates at 5 corners or 5 hills of death area where you will go straight across Rd 462.
+This trail eventually terminates at 5 corners or 5 hills of death area where you'll go straight across Rd 462.

 Mighty Mule is generally narrower and rockier than Coyote and largely contours along the hillside.
 Mighty Mule ends at a T-intersection with Rattlesnake (5252D).
-Turning right would involve some grueling climbing on loose plates - turn left instead and you will be quickly deposited out on #12 which is a road.
+Turning right would involve some grueling climbing on loose plates - turn left instead and you'll be quickly deposited out on #12 which is a road.
 You can cross the road and climb up some steep stair steps to add another short section of singletrack that loops around to the right, and back to the road.

 The #12 is pretty smooth as you head out, eventually coming to a gate where you can make a 150 degree right to continue climbing.
 The road surface gets rockier at this point with some ledges and you need to start thinking about where you are riding.
 Eventually there will be a gate on your left for the Cedro Singletrack (5252B) - take that left.
 The Cedro Singletrack is mostly smoother and descending.
 It has some very good sections with banked corners.
 You'll end up coming out on Rd 252 just across from another parking area/campground.